microsoft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 * [List](#List)
 * [Markdown](#Markdown)
 * [Form](#Form)

+If a page returns a null or empty `Title`, DevPal will display the `Name` of the `ICommand` instead.

 Pages have a `Loading` property which they can use to indicate to DevPal that the content is still loading.
 When `Loading` is `true`, DevPal will show an